keboola/developers-docs/integrate/storage/python-client.md

 If you want to export a table from Storage and import it into Python, use the `importTable` function.
 Provide the ID (*bucketName.tableName*) of an existing table.

-To export data from the `old-table` table in the `in.c-main` bucket, use
+To export data from the `old-table` table in the `in.c-main` bucket, use:

 {% highlight python %}
 from kbcstorage.client import Client